rails-inspire-django/django-turbo-helper/doc/source/main.rst

   class MyView(TurboStreamFormMixin, FormView):
       target = "form-target"
       template_name = "my_form.html"
+      # action = Action.REPLACE

 This mixin will automatically add the target name to the template context as *turbo_stream_target*.
 The partial template will be automatically resolved as the template name prefixed with an underscore: in this example, *_my_form.html*.
 You can also set it explicitly with the *turbo_stream_template_name* class attribute.
+The default action is "replace".

 As with the form mixin above, the package includes a number of view classes using this mixin: